Can First BanCorp. (FBP) Remain Competitive?

 FBP’s Market Performance

-FBP stocks went up by 1.60% for the week, with a monthly jump of 14.67% and a quarterly performance of 36.20%, while its annual performance rate touched 195.10%.
-The volatility ratio for the week stands at 3.60% while the volatility levels for the past 30 days are set at 3.95% for First BanCorp..
-The simple moving average for the period of the last 20 days is 8.12% for FBP stocks with a simple moving average of 61.49% for the last 200 days.
+FBP stocks went down by -4.32% for the week, with a monthly jump of 10.98% and a quarterly performance of 29.15%, while its annual performance rate touched 198.45%.
+The volatility ratio for the week stands at 4.37% while the volatility levels for the past 30 days are set at 4.19% for First BanCorp..
+The simple moving average for the period of the last 20 days is 1.78% for FBP stocks with a simple moving average of 53.20% for the last 200 days.

-During the last 5 trading sessions, FBP rose by +1.60%, which changed the moving average for the period of 200-days by +118.91% in comparison to the 20-day moving average, which settled at $11.23.
-In addition, First BanCorp. saw 30.59% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FBP fell by -4.32%, which changed the moving average for the period of 200-days by +89.16% in comparison to the 20-day moving average, which settled at $11.37.
+In addition, First BanCorp. saw 24.95% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading